 The cultural diversity and broad life experiences of our student cohorts are integral to the program.
 To ensure opportunity for students with diverse backgrounds, portfolios are only voluntarily submitted for review (not required) as part of the admission process.
 However, all students are required to submit an evaluation/portfolio for review, and have a 2.75 cumulative index or a 3.0 average in interior design coursework after completion of the second semester of their second year.
-Acceptance of the evaluation/portfolios is required prior to admittance to the third year of study.
-Transfer students who are applying for interior design, architecture, or fine arts credits must have a portfolio review with the department to determine their position in the program.
+Acceptance of the evaluation/portfolio review with the department to determine their position in the program.